 This post contains affiliate links.
 For more information, click here.

 But the best part about conferences is the opportunity to catch up with other people.
-I enjoyed meeting the sponsors, including the people from Atkins; as regular readers know, I’m a big believer in the power of the low-carb lifestyle.
+I enjoyed meeting the sponsors, including the people from Atkins.
+As regular readers know, I’m a big believer in the power of the low-carb lifestyle.
 I’m looking forward to delving in to the book they gave me.

 I did Uber in to Salt Lake City for some quality site-seeing.
 Temple Square is the most visited attraction in Utah.
 It’s even more popular than Zion National Park, though it sure didn’t seem that way.
 The small groups of pleasant and smiling men in ties and button-downs and women in knee-length dresses seemed bustling rather than bothersome.

 But what’s truly distinctive about the Tabernacle is its powerful acoustics.
 Our small tour group sat on well-spaced pews near the back of the building, while our young tour guides stood about 150 feet away at the pulpit.
 One tore a newspaper; it sounded clear and crisp.
-Her companion dropped a pin; yes, sometimes cliches come true: We really could hear a pin drop.
+Her companion dropped a pin; yes, sometimes clichés come true: We really could hear a pin drop.
 Then she dropped a metal nail; it clanged like a cymbal crashing to the floor.

 After the tour, I couldn’t resist simply walking around the Square.
 The weather in northern Utah is as changeable as in New England, and the day was sunny with the kind of arid warmth that gently cossets your skin.

-And the 35 acres of the Square are adorned with a maze of garden beds blooming with hundreds of varieties of Spring flowers, including daffodils, lilies, and peonies.
+Amid all this unique history, the 35 acres of the Square are adorned with a maze of garden beds blooming with hundreds of varieties of Spring flowers, including daffodils, lilies, and peonies.

 But it’s the tulips that stand out.